qgis/QGIS-Documentation/source/docs/documentation_guidelines/do_translations.rst

    If you want to download content to translate from the source repository, never do this in the ``master`` branch.
-For translations there are always translation branches available, once a document is fully updated in english for a certain version.
+For translations there are always translation branches available, once a document is fully updated in English for a certain version.
 As an example, to translate the manual of QGIS 2.8, you have to use the manual_en_v2.8 branch.